pgroonga/pgroonga.github.io/reference/index.md

   * [`%%` operator][contain-term]: Check whether a term is included in an array of terms

-    * Don't use this operator class for newly written code.
+    * Don't use this operator for newly written code.
 It's just for backward compatibility.

 ### For `jsonb`